-The U.S. hasn't ever had a female president, but other regions of the world are ahead of us.
-Ellen Johnson Sirleaf became the first female president in Africa in 2006 when she was elected president of Liberia, according to Newsweek.
-Her term ended earlier this year amidst controversy, but Johnson Sirleaf, who is a Nobel Peace Prize laureate, made history.
+The U.S. hasn't ever had a woman president, but other regions of the world are ahead of us.
+Ellen Johnson Sirleaf became the first woman president in Africa in 2006 when she was elected president of Liberia.
+Her term ended earlier in 2018 amidst controversy, but Johnson Sirleaf, who is a Nobel Peace Prize laureate, made history nonetheless.

 This isn't an exhaustive list by any means, but these women and countless others deserve to be recognized for the ways they've changed the world.
 Thanks to their efforts, women of color today are well set up to make history ourselves.